syncfusion-content/winui-docs/winui/radialgauge/axes.md

 **Axis line width in factor**

-The `AxisLineWidthUnit` is set as factor, the provided factor value in the axis line width will be multiplied with the axis radius.
+If the `AxisLineWidthUnit` is set as factor, then the provided factor value in the axis line width will be multiplied with the axis radius.
 The factor value ranges from 0 to 1.

 {% tabs %}